luismiguelcasadodiaz/Born2beRoot/README.md

 sed -i -e '/#PermitRootLogin/ s/#PermitRootLogin prohibit-password/PermitRootLogin no/' /etc/ssh/sshd_config
 ```

-Either it is not required by the subject i added this restriction to allow only one user to connect through SSH
+Either it is not required by the subject i added this restriction to allow only one user to connect through SSH.
+That is a challenge at evaluation time when new created user has to log in.
+Manually you will have to change `AllowUsers luicasad` by `AllowUsers luicasad thenewuserlogin` .
+DO NOT SEPARATE LOGINS WITH COMMAS BUT WHITESPACES.

 ```bash
 sed -i -e '/^PermitRootLogin no/a AllowUsers luicasad' /etc/ssh/sshd_config